 The speed of growth is influenced by varying weather conditions and this may result in longer grass between cuts.

-Grass cutting in recreational areas such as parks and housing areas is carried out by district or borough councils or housing authorities.
+Grass cutting in recreational areas, such as parks and in certain housing areas, is carried out by district or borough councils and/or housing authorities.

 Highway verges on the A27, M23 and A23 are looked after by Highways England.

 Please be aware that we are unable to cut close to parked cars, move bins or remove any other obstructions on the verges.